netzpirat/haml-coffee/README.md

 # Haml CoffeeScript Templates

-**This is a work in progress fork and pull request will be made when stable**
+**This is a work in progress fork and a pull request will be made when stable.**

-haml-coffee is a Haml parser that understands CoffeeScript.
+Haml CoffeeScript is a Haml parser that understands CoffeeScript.
 It will generate a JavaSript template that can be rendered to HTML.
 Those templates can be used in your [Backbone.js](http://documentcloud.github.com/backbone/) application.

 It is heavily inspired by Tim Caswells [haml-js](https://github.com/creationix/haml-js).
 We developed it since we love